 I used to swear by Apple Music, mostly because of the looks and the mini-concert sessions they had.
 Then, I ended up running across somebody’s tweet that mentioned Spotify giving students access to Hulu and Showtime.
 I hope the good sis ended up getting some kind of reward because I switched immediately.
 I was already paying for Hulu and I was using free trials (directly through the site & Amazon Prime) to access The Chi on Showtime.
 It only made sense to switch over.
 I enjoy the daily mixes that Spotify curates for me too.
 Also, I do enjoy the fact that if I select one song, more songs by that artist or similar artists will continue to play.
 Spotify is only $5 for students, so go ahead and try if you haven’t already.

-No college student should be doing any (online) shopping without checking to see if there’s a discount on Unidays.
+Unidays, most important on my list of must-haves for college students… who like to shop!
+No student should be doing any (online) shopping without checking to see if there’s a discount on Unidays.
 I saved a grip of money using Unidays for cyber Monday and was kicking myself for forgetting that it even existed.
 Use your student email and take advantage!

 Some kind of stress reliever